Melissa Riso Flaunts Slender Figure In A Minuscule Lace Crop Top & High-Waisted Skirt

-Melissa Riso treated her fans to another sexy snap that saw her in a hot outfit.
-She shared the photo on her feed on January 5, and it’s been attracting a ton of attention from her loyal followers.
+Melissa Riso treated her fans to another snap that featured her in a hot outfit.
+She shared the photo on her feed on January 5, and it's been attracting a ton of attention from her loyal followers.

-The photo captured the model posing with her figure turned in profile.
-A geotag in the update indicated that she was in Sayulita, Nayarit, Mexico, where it looked to be a gorgeous day.
+The model was captured posing with her figure turned in profile.
+According to the geotag, she was in Sayulita, Nayarit, Mexico, where it looked to be a gorgeous day.
 She stood in front of a set of wooden doors, and an abundance of sunlight spilled over her figure.
 There were also two green plants on either side of the entryway.
 Melissa tilted her head back, looking up toward the sky and grabbing a few locks of hair in her hand.
 She used the opposite hand to grab her skirt while showing off her amazing figure in a sexy ensemble.

 Melissa sported a tiny crop top that perfectly suited her frame.
-It was made from a lace fabric that was tight on her skin and the light green color popped against her allover glow.
+It was made from a lace fabric that was tight on her skin, and the light green color popped against her all-over glow.
 It had a set of thin straps that stretched over her toned shoulders while her muscular biceps were on full display.
-It boasted a scooping neckline that plunged low into her chest, and the bottom of the piece was scalloped along her ribs.
+It boasted a scooping neckline, and the bottom of the piece was scalloped along her ribs.
 The piece cut off near her midsection, treating her audience to a great view of her taut tummy.

 "Melissa you look yery beautiful," one follower complimented, adding a few smiley face emoji to the end of their comment.

-“You’re so gorgeous,” another social media user pointed out.
+"You're so gorgeous," another user pointed out.

-“Vision.
+"Vision.
 Of.
-A angel,” a third Instagrammer wrote with the addition of a few red hearts.
+A angel," a third person wrote, with the addition of a few red hearts.

 "Nice pic Miss," one more chimed in.